AdaCore/spark2014/lrm/source/subprograms.rst

 #.
 A *dependent* expression which is a **null** ``moded_item_list``
-   indicates that there are no ``moded_items`` read or updated when the controlling condition evalustaes to True.
+   indicates that there are no ``moded_items`` read or updated when the controlling condition evaluates to True.

 #.
 Note: The checking that the use of a subcomponent or a
    ``conditional_mode`` in the subprogram body is consistent with the